CIArb is a Contributor to Global Arbitration and Dispute Resolution Scholarship

 - Pieces submitted should not have been published elsewhere and any submission can only be accepted on the basis that the authors warrant that the article has not been published elsewhere and will not be published elsewhere unless with the permission of CIArb Australia and appropriately acknowledged.
 There are some exceptions to this principle and where the authors wish to be taken into account they should make this clear.

 - Please provide in your covering email your full contact details and also a brief “Contributor” entry, for example: John Smith: Partner, Smith & Jones, Canberra, Australia accompanied by an online CV which will be hotlinked to View Profile.

 - Given the standing of the Chartered Institute of Arbitrators, it is essential that the Resources page is presented in a professional way in line with highest international standards.
 This means that only submissions that comply with this guidance can be published.

-- Authors are encouraged to follow the style of Australian Guide to Legal Citation ('AGLC'), a collaboration between the Melbourne University Law Review and the Melbourne Journal of International Law.
+- Authors are encouraged (but it is not mandatory) to follow the style of Australian Guide to Legal Citation ('AGLC'), a collaboration between the Melbourne University Law Review and the Melbourne Journal of International Law.